 3. Risk of Gestational Diabetes

-During pregnancy, the immune system of the mother is suppressed.
-Consuming too much ice-cream can up the risk of sinus-related and respiratory problems
+During pregnancy, the immune system of the pregnant woman is suppressed.
+Consuming too much ice cream can up the risk of sinus-related allergic and respiratory problems.

-Besides the benefits and risks of ice cream in pregnancy, there are certain misconceptions related to it as well, for example, cold ice cream can affect the baby’s brain.
+Besides the benefits and risks of ice cream in pregnancy, there are certain misconceptions related to it as well, for example, it is believed that eating ice cream, which is cold or chilled, can affect the baby’s brain.
 No scientific data or studies are available to establish this fact.
 Cold cannot affect the foetus unless your diet and lifestyle are dominated by detrimental cold weather and foods.

-For a pregnant woman, a healthy diet that comprises nutritious foods does definitely permit the occasional consumption of ice creams.
-It is important to adhere to precautions such as hygiene, quantity consumed, and early recognition of any problems with timely medical consultation.
+While pregnant, try and eat as much healthy as you can.
+However, a healthy diet that comprises of nutritious foods does not mean you can’t give in to your cravings and enjoy a scoop of ice cream once in a while.
+Adhere to precautions such as hygiene, quantity consumed, and early recognition of any problems with timely medical consultation.
 Eating ice cream can take you away from the stress of pregnancy.
 Enjoy it, but just keep an eye on the amount you are having.